Techno-Savy/Wipro-Batch10Nov2025/JS_Level3_Programs/ReadMe.txt

 .html() -- set or get the content with html of selected elements .val() -- set or get the value of a form

+Just use some optimized tips :
+Dom access  : cache selectors instead of repeatedly calling document.getElementById() Loops :  use for or map instead of foreach
+Network : use asyn/await with error hanling
+Images : lazy load large images
+Code  : js / css -- cdn link bundle

+without optimization there will be repeated dom calls no caching multiple parallel ajax requests

+with optimization
+use promise.all() to fetch all data in parallel update DOM once using a DocumentFragement use async/await for readibility